-Members will reflect the state’s demographic and geographic diversity and diversity in attorney practice sector and settings.
+Members reflect the state’s demographic and geographic diversity and diversity in attorney practice sectors and settings.

-The Blue Ribbon Commission will begin its work in the first quarter of 2021 and present a final report on its findings and recommendations no later than January 31, 2022.
+The Blue Ribbon Commission will begin its work in the second quarter of 2021, and expects to present a final report on its findings and recommendations in early 2022.

 Fact Sheet: Blue Ribbon Commission on the Future of the Bar Exam